joshmoody24/joshmoody.org/src/content/blog/video-game-controller-degrees-of-freedom.md

 ![Atari 2600 joystick](/video-game-controllers/atari-joystick.jpg)

-The Atari 2600 has the simplest controller I know of: an 8-way joystick and a single button.
+The Atari 2600 has the simplest controller I know of.
+It consists solely of one 8-way joystick and one button.

 The joystick has 9 possible states: neutral, up, down, left, right, and 4 diagonals, and the button has two: pressed and not pressed.
 This means that the controller can be in one of 9 &times; 2 = 18 possible input states at any given moment.